hobnail-dev/overture/docs/result/reference/task.md

 <span class="sig">`A -> Promise<boolean>`</span>

-Returns `true` if the AsyncResult is an `Ok` value containing the given value.
+Returns `true` if the Task is an `Ok` value containing the given value.
 ##### example

 ```ts